epicmaxco/vuestic-admin/.github/CONTRIBUTING.md

 # Vue.js Contributing Guide

 Hi!
-I’m really excited that you are interested in contributing to Vuestic.
+We are really excited that you are interested in contributing to Vuestic.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](https://github.com/epicmaxco/vuestic-admin/master/CODE_OF_CONDUCT.md)